Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time.md

 mermaid: false
 ---

-## Experiencing long Gerrit logging times, listing members etc.?
+## Experiencing long Gerrit login times, listing members etc.?

 One of the causes can be using or switching to cloud LDAP provider, which of course takes a long time to travel and authenticate each time a request is made.
 And of course because "cloud is the future" let's try speeding up the process without using local LDAP provider.